julelang/manual/src/runtime/public-api.md

 ```jule
 const OS: string
 ```
-The running program's operating system target: one of darwin, linux and so on.\
+The running program's operating system target: one of macos, linux and so on.\
 To view possible combinations of OS, run `julec tool distos`

 ```jule